 French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

-France JEI status in 2026: cumulative eligibility conditions, corporate tax and payroll contribution exemptions, overlap with the Research Tax Credit (CIR), and differences between JEI, JEIR, JEU and JEC following the 2024 Finance Act — expert analysis by Hayot Expertise, Paris.
+France JEI status in 2026: cumulative eligibility conditions, R&D threshold raised to 20%, employer social contribution exemption, corporate income tax exemption abolished for companies created from 1 January 2024, overlap with the Research Tax Credit (CIR), and differences between JEI, JEIR, JEU, JEC and JEII: expert analysis by Hayot Expertise, Paris.

 Up to date as of 15 May 2026.
 Reviewed by Samuel Hayot, chartered accountant registered with the Paris Order.
-Thresholds and caps mentioned reflect 2025-2026 applicable rules — certain 2026 figures should be confirmed on the official sources cited at the foot of this page.
+Thresholds and caps mentioned are those applicable in 2026, verified against the official sources cited at the foot of this page.

 The practical problem: how to secure JEI status without triggering a reassessment#

-The main risk is not failing to qualify — most startups identify their eligibility reasonably quickly.
-The risk is believing you qualify without having documented the conditions, and then facing a tax and social reassessment three to five years later covering the full amount of exemptions claimed, plus penalties and late-payment interest.
+The main risk is not failing to qualify: most startups identify their eligibility reasonably quickly.
+The risk is believing you qualify without having documented the conditions, and then facing a social reassessment three to five years later covering the full amount of exemptions claimed, plus penalties and late-payment interest.
+The second risk, just as costly, is building a business plan on a corporate income tax exemption that no longer exists.

 This guide sets out the exact conditions, the concrete benefits, the exit traps, and how Hayot Expertise in Paris secures this status for its clients.